pacoguerrero/python-curse-exercises/README.md

-# Folder including the answers of Kirk Buyers' Python curse
+# Folder including the answers of Kirk Byers' Python curse